apix/cache/README.md

       // some arbitrary mixed data
       $data = array('foo'=>'bar');

-      // save data to the cache as 'wibble_id' (and use the default ttl).
+      // save data to the cache as 'wibble_id'.
       $cache->save($data, 'wibble_id');

       // Save data to the cache as 'wobble_id',